technotarek/timeliner/README.md

 ###### v1.0 (5/1/2012)
 *	First release

-### CREDITS
+## Credits
 The content used in the repo and in the demo is from the Investigating Power project (http://www.investigatingpower.org), a website which I developed on behalf of author and journalist Charles Lewis.

 The repo is packaged with a version of Jack Moore's ColorBox jQuery plugin (http://www.jacklmoore.com/colorbox).
 It is for demonstration purposes only.
 See https://github.com/jackmoore/colorbox for support.

-#### LICENSE
+### License
 Timeliner by Tarek Anandan is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
-Really all that's important to me is that you try to let me know if you implement it somewhere so I can take a peek.
+Really all that's important to me is that you try to [let me know](http://www.technotarek.com/contact "contact") if you implement it somewhere so I can take a peek.